 X counts as Y in context C and X1 counts as Y in context C1, where neither C nor C1 has priority

 Suppose Y is the border between India and China in a given disputed area.
 Different X’s are offered as candidates to be (or to count as) Y in different contexts.
 Again, Searle’s theory proves to be inadequate as a theory of social objects like Y. He might respond that there are here two social objects, both of which are counted, in their pertinent contexts, as falling under the description ‘is the border between India and China in area such-and-such’.
-The problem with this account is that it fails to do justice to the distinction (which Searle seeks to undermine) between counting as Y and really being Y. For people who really know about social reality in this region know that, while X counts as Y to those on the Indian side, and X’ counts as Y to those on the Chinese side, both groups are wrong.
+The problem with this account is that it fails to do justice to the distinction (which Searle seeks to undermine) between counting as Y and really being Y. For people who really know about social reality in this region know that, while X counts as Y to those on the Indian side, and X1 counts as Y to those on the Chinese side, both groups are wrong.
 For by our hypothesis of equal priority of the two contexts, the qualified social ontologist/geographer/theorist of international relations is in a position to know either that the border is somewhere else, or he might know that there is no border in that region or that there is no border at all in the given region.

-Case 4. is of the form:
+Case 4 is of the form:

 X counts as Y in context C and X1 counts as Y in context C1, where C has priority